Blazemeter/CorrelationsRecorderTemplates/README.md

 # Some considerations

 1. Remember that, if your template contains dependencies, those must be uploaded into public external cloud were everyone can access without logging in.
-1. All the versions mentioned in your template **MUST** be in the same level as the central repository (don't create sub folders for any reason)
+1. All the versions mentioned in your template **MUST** be in the same level as the central repository (don't create sub folders for any reason).
-1. Don't edit others template but your own
+1. Don't edit others template but your own.
-1. Be nice
+1. Be nice.

 # License